-As of April 30, 2016, we had 75 employees.
+As of April 30, 2015, we had 79 employees.
 We have never had a work stoppage and none of our employees is represented by labor unions or covered by collective bargaining agreements.
 The table below sets forth a breakdown of our employees as of the date of this prospectus as well as at end of each of the past fiscal year by main category of activity.

-As of April 30, 2016 As of April 30, 2015 As of April 30, 2014 Quality control, quality assurance and production 38 39 39 Accounting, human resources and administration 12 13 11 Research and development 8 9 9 Clinical development 3 6 8 Regulatory affairs 5 3 4 Logistics, clinical supply and facility Management 4 4 3 Public relations and communications, IT 2 2 2 Legal 1 1 1 Chief Executive Officer, Executive Vice President 2 2 1 Total 75 79 78
+As of April 30, 2015 As of April 30, 2014

+Quality control, quality assurance and production 39 39

+Accounting, human resources and administration 13 11

+Research and development 9 9

+Clinical development 6 8

+Regulatory affairs 3 4

+Logistics, clinical supply and facility Management 4 3

+Public relations and communications, IT 2 2

+Legal 1 1

+Chief Executive Officer, Executive Vice President 2 1

+Total 79 78